 3. Produce powerful videos

-Videos are becoming one of the most effective marketing tools in business.
+Videos are becoming one of the most effective marketing tools in the business.
 In fact, social videos generate a staggering 1,200% more shares than text and images.
 Because videos are so easy to watch without having to go through the trouble of reading paragraphs, they’ve become one of the most preferred types of media that people of every demographic can consume.

 So, creating powerful videos is key to achieving your marketing and business goals.